Frequently Asked Questions

 What do you do when your church meets?

-A: We believe in a simple
+A: We practice a simple

-generally prefer traditional hymns over most contemporary ones because
+generally prefer traditional hymns because

 of their